okaxaki/tjq/README.md

 # tjq
-Tiny JSON Query for Dart
+Tiny JSON Query for Dart (currently an experimental study).
-(Just a Study, not for production)

 # Use from CLI
 ```